jColeChanged/josh.meanings/README.md

 This is a program for computing `k-means` in Clojure.
 It is built to handle workloads which involve datasets which are too large to fit in memory, but not so large that the computation cannot be persisted to disk.
-I hope that you have a painless experience working with larger than memory datasets by leveraging this program.

 ## Technical Details (God willing)

- - [x] Uses `k-means||` initialization.

- - [x] Uses `parquet` to optimize disk access.

- - [ ] Leverages Clojure's `transducers` to use all cores.
+ - Initialization is implemented as a multimethod whose dispatch is chosen by the `:init` keyword.
+The following initialization methods are supported.

+   - `:niave`
+   - `:k-means-++`
+   - `:k-means-parallel`

+   If you would prefer a different initialization scheme, you can provide your own by adding a new `defmethod`.

+   When calling the library the implementation will default to `k-means-parallel`.

+ - Assumes that datasets will be larger than memory, but smaller than disk.
+Callers must provide a reference to the file which contains the dataset or a lazy sequence so that the dataset is never fully realized in memory.
+The library leverages `techascent.ml.dataset` to handle dataset serialization and deserialization.

+   The following input formats are accepted:

+    - Lazy sequences
+    - CSV files
+    - Arrow files
+    - Arrow streams
+    - Parquet

+   Some file types aren't well suited to high performance serialization and deserialization.
+The `:format` keyword controls what file format will be used to persist data during the computation.
+   The list of supports formats are:

+    - `:csv`
+    - `:arrow`
+    - `:arrows`
+    - `:parquet`

+   By default the `:parquet` format will be used.

- - [ ] Uses GPUs to optimize matrix math when available.
+ - [ ] Uses neanderthal to speed up matrix math.

- - [ ] Runs multiple times to prevent unlucky local mimina.
+ - [x] Runs multiple times to prevent unlucky local mimina.

- - [ ] Emits improvements as events to enable reactive programming.

  - [x] Tested on both massive datasets and toy datasets.